SMUENGR1357/arduino-library/README.md

 Refer to [this page](https://smuknw2300.github.io/arduino-library/conductivity_8h.html) for full documentation on the conductivity module.

-## Using the EEPROM Helper library (optional)
+## Using the EEPROM Helper library

-To add the functions necessary to interface with the arduino's EEPROM memory, add the following at the top of your arduino source code:
+[OPTIONAL] To add the functions necessary to interface with the arduino's EEPROM memory, add the following at the top of your arduino source code:

 ```cpp